-Video apps have come a long way in the past few years for strength coaches and are popular for teaching high level movement such as Olympic lifting.
+Video apps for coaches have come a long way in the past few years and are popular for teaching high level movement such as Olympic lifting.

 Video apps are so advanced these days that strength coaches use them to train individual athletes remotely or in a team setting.
 Imagine recording each athlete and quickly running it back for a side-by-side comparison in the weight room.
 Better yet, think about athletes filming themselves in the offseason and sending the strength coach the video for interaction and feedback - especially incoming freshmen.